leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 we will first need to show it for finite measures, this definition allows us to reuse the same statement for both cases, avoiding duplicate code.
-Furthermore, as we would like to extract the measure and measurable function from the decomposition, we may define a functions that choose the decomposition if it exists, and are zero otherwise.
+Furthermore, as we would like to extract the measure and measurable function from the decomposition, we may define functions that choose the decomposition if it exists, and are zero otherwise.
 ```lean
 def measure.singular_part (μ ν : measure α) : measure α :=